pnpm/pnpm.io/versioned_docs/version-5.x/motivation.md

 title: Motivation
 ---

+## Saving disk space and boosting installation speed

 When using npm or Yarn, if you have 100 projects using a dependency, you will have 100 copies of that dependency saved on disk.
-This is caused by the use of a flat `node_modules` structure.
-However, with pnpm, the dependency will be stored in a content-addressable store, so:
+With pnpm, the dependency will be stored in a content-addressable store, so:

 1. If you depend on different versions of the dependency, only the files that